 Capacity planning also includes the ability for your team to track time spent working on features and requirements.
 If this is widely used, you will have a clear view of the progress being made during a release or sprint, as well as the work that has yet to be completed.
 You still get all of the benefits of capacity planning without using this.
-However, by using it, you can track (and report upon) the actual time being spent if this is important to you and the team.
+However, by using it, you can track (and report on) the actual time being spent if this is important to you and the team.

-- To log time, click "Log time" on the feature or requirements detail (depending on how you've set your default estimate association), and enter the "Work done."
+To log time, click Log time on the feature or requirements detail (depending on how you have set your default estimate association), and update Work done.

-- If you ship a feature, it will automatically log the time for you.
+If you ship a feature, it will automatically log the time for you.
 Therefore, if the estimated value is no longer accurate, you should update it before changing the status.